-Concerning the first question, it is tempting to pursue the path of authors who view the current situation as an extension of a crisis in capitalism, with the added nuance that the financial markets are taking over life in society (Streeck, 2013; Offe, 2013; Crouch, 2013).
+The first question I would like to stress is the following: it is tempting to pursue the path of authors who view the current situation as an extension of a crisis in capitalism, with the added nuance that the financial markets are taking over life in society (Streeck 2013, Offe 2013, Crouch 2013).
 In this sense, it is assumed that each new crisis contains the sociological sources of a different kind of society, where we can find every post- and neo- society, or even the "spirit of capitalism" we have been studying.